-The euro (sign: €; code: EUR) is the official currency of 19 of the 27 member states of the European Union.
+The euro (symbol: €; code: EUR) is the official currency of 19 of the 27 member states of the European Union.
 This group of states is known as the eurozone or euro area and includes about 343 million citizens as of 2019.
 The euro, which is divided into 100 cents, is the second-largest and second-most traded currency in the foreign exchange market after the United States dollar.The currency is also used officially by the institutions of the European Union, by four European microstates that are not EU members, the British Overseas Territory of Akrotiri and Dhekelia, as well as unilaterally by Montenegro and Kosovo.
 Outside Europe, a number of special territories of EU members also use the euro as their currency.
 Additionally, over 200 million people worldwide use currencies pegged to the euro.
 The euro is the second-largest reserve currency as well as the second-most traded currency in the world after the United States dollar.
 As of December 2019, with more than €1.3 trillion in circulation, the euro has one of the highest combined values of banknotes and coins in circulation in the world.The name euro was officially adopted on 16 December 1995 in Madrid.
 The euro was introduced to world financial markets as an accounting currency on 1 January 1999, replacing the former European Currency Unit (ECU) at a ratio of 1:1 (US$1.1743).
 Physical euro coins and banknotes entered into circulation on 1 January 2002, making it the day-to-day operating currency of its original members, and by March 2002 it had completely replaced the former currencies.
-While the euro dropped subsequently to US$0.83 within two years (26 October 2000), it has traded above the U.S. dollar since the end of 2002, peaking at US$1.60 on 18 July 2008.
-However, the currency is lower than the original issue rate of US$1.1743, showing a relative decline since its issuance.
+While the euro dropped subsequently to US$0.83 within two years (26 October 2000), it has traded above the U.S. dollar since the end of 2002, peaking at US$1.60 on 18 July 2008 and since then returning near to its original issue rate.
 In late 2009, the euro became immersed in the European sovereign-debt crisis, which led to the creation of the European Financial Stability Facility as well as other reforms aimed at stabilising and strengthening the currency.
 With currencyconverts.com you can convert Euro (€) to any other foreign currency.
 To convert a certain amount of Euro use currency converter.
 This page provides a free online information about currency conversion or exchange rates for world fiat currencies.
 Exchange rates for Euro is calculated from mid-market real price and updates daily.
 Usually people search for EUR exchange rate before business travel to Åland Islands, Andorra, Austria, Belgium, Cyprus, Estonia, Finland, France, French Guiana, French Southern Territories, Germany, Greece, Guadeloupe, Holy See, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Martinique, Mayotte, Monaco, Montenegro, Netherlands, Portugal, Republic Of Kosovo, Réunion, Saint Barthélemy, Saint Martin (French Part), Saint Pierre And Miquelon, San Marino, Slovakia, Slovenia, Spain, Zimbabwe, or during trip to other countries and want to check rate of Euro in local money.
 On this page you can convert Euro to main foreign currencies, get fast access to most used amounts of EUR or aether calculate any amount of Euro in other fiat money.